barumau/pandunia/engli/kanun.md

 **me loga sa doste sa pandunia sa fon.**
 _I speak with friends with Pandunia with telephone._
-I speak with friends in Pandunia in telephone.
+I speak with friends in Pandunia by telephone.

 #### 10.1.3.
 Verbs as prepositions